Do you get lost looking at the hundreds of heating lamp options for reptiles?

 UVB Light Or Heat Light?

-All this talk and you may notice we don’t mention UV light much when it comes to leopard geckos.
+All this talk and you may notice we don’t mention UV lighting much when it comes to leopard geckos.

 As we’ve touched on before, leopard geckos are nocturnal.